mmillerxyz/Vigilante-Toolset/README.md

 * CyberXCodder
 * [@xer0dayz](http://xerosecurity.com)
 * [Miroslav Stampar](http://sqlmap.org/)
 * <i>and many more to be added later.
-Until then creatits may be found spread out within the source code.</i>
+Until then credits may be found spread out within the source code.</i>